ibm-cloud-docs/codeengine/data-portability.md

 ### Exporting `build run` configuration
 {: #exporting-buid-run}

-To export the configuration of all buildruns in your project, run the following `kubectl` command:
+To export the configuration of all build runs in your project, run the following `kubectl` command:

 ```text
 kubectl get buildrun -o json >project-name_buildrun-configurations.json